siqihuang/PBDFluid/README.md

 use blankspace to move to the next frame

 ### Input
-use CPU_RENDER or GPU_RENDER to specify render mode use CONTAINER_CUBE or CONTAINER_SPHERE to specify container shape(container always at origin) and x y z(or r) to specify dimension(or radius) use EYE,LOOKAT,UP to setup camera use PARTICLE x y z to specify particle number use MINPOS to specify start position of particles use DIS to specify particle distance
+use CPU_RENDER or GPU_RENDER to specify render mode<br>
+use CONTAINER_CUBE or CONTAINER_SPHERE to specify container shape(container always at origin) and x y z(or r) to specify dimension(or radius)<br>
+use EYE,LOOKAT,UP to setup camera<br>
+use PARTICLE x y z to specify particle number<br>
+use MINPOS to specify start position of particles<br>
+use DIS to specify particle distance<br>